raymondpang365/version-control-guide/README.md

 ## 1.5) Delivery, Deploy and Release

-Once dev branch gather enough features, the dev branch will be fast-forward merged into the release branch.
-The release branch code is delivered to the staging server.
-End-to-end testing and acceptance test are done by beta testers or QA team.
+According to the description of the Git Flow, the release branch is a short lived one.
+It may branch off of develop only, and merged into master.
+In theory, release should be merged back into develop after your release is done, and then be removed.
+The only thing that you should be merging into release is hotfix.

-If there is something that has to be changed, the team will have to repeat the above process to introduce new changes in development branch.
+If there is something that has to be changed in the release, the team will have to make the change in hotfix branch.
-And then, fast-forward merge into release branch again

 If end-to-end testing and acceptance test pass, the release branch will be fast-forward merged into the main branch;
 And at the same time, automatically deployed for production server / ready for users to install.